Business Owners Guide to Cyber Liability Insurance

 Consider this real-life example of a cyberattack on an organization:

-Shortly after the discovery of the incident, their cyber insurance provider and a dedicated digital forensics response team, Coalition Incident Response (CIR), got to work to help the company recover.
+Shortly after discovering the incident, their cyber insurance provider and a dedicated digital forensics response team, Coalition Incident Response (CIR), got to work to help the company recover.
 Unfortunately, CIR quickly determined that the company had been infected with HelloKitty malware.
-This dangerous ransomware variant is known to exfiltrate the data of its victims before encrypting it.
-With their backups fully encrypted and without any other options to restore their operations, the company decided to pay the ransom to restore their functions.
+This dangerous ransomware variant is known to exfiltrate its victims’ data before encrypting it.
+So, with their backups fully encrypted and without any other options to restore their operations, the company decided to pay the ransom to restore their functions.

 Fortunately, CIR was able to negotiate the ransom demand down by nearly 75% from $750,000 to $200,000 and proceeded to help the company restore all of its data.
 In addition, the costs to respond to the incident, recover lost data, and pay the extortion, together with the lost income resulting from the incident, were covered by the company’s cyber insurance policy with Coalition.